 Humanities is compulsory subject for all learners in Year 9.
-All students in Year 9 will study topics in History, Civics, Geography and Economics
+All students in Year 9 will study topics in History, Geography and Economics.

-Semester One Semester Two Units studied: Units studied: The Industrial Revolution • The Holocaust - Human Rights • World War I: 1914-1918 Biomes and Food Security • Inter-war years 1918 - 1939 - Rise of Hitler Globalisation and the economics of Interconnections • outbreak of World War 2
+Semester One Semester Two Units studied: • The Industrial Revolution • World War I: 1914-1918 Units studied:Biomes and Food SecurityGlobalisation and the economics of Interconnections Inter-war years 1918 - 1939 - Rise of Hitler Outbreak of World War 2